-ADVANCED THEATRE ARTS - Course # G05H17 1 Credit: 10th, 11th, 12th

-Prerequisite: Theatre I and an audition.
-This course satisfies the Fine Art requirement.
+ADVANCED THEATRE ARTS - Course # G05H17 1 Credit: 10th, 11th, 12th Prerequisite: Theatre I and an audition.

 The continuation of Theatre I emphasizes characterization, blocking, make-up, costuming, and the one-act play.
 The purpose of this year long course is to give the student an increased appreciation of theatre and additional experience in theater as an art form.
 They will read, write, and evaluate plays as well as view and critique electronic and live performances.
 History, culture, and technology will be examined, and career opportunities will be explored.
 Through creating theater, students will grow in their ability to comprehend the world and to communicate with others.